Holiday rentals in Sorrento

 The international airport at Naples (NAP) is an hour’s drive up the coast; there’s a direct bus that will take you from the terminal to the town.
 Sorrento is also connected with Italy’s southern capital by ferry and train.
 You can’t use a car within Sorrento’s old-town pedestrian streets, but there’s good public transportation, including buses and a commuter train that can get you up and down the hills, around the peninsula, and further along the coast to nearby attractions like Pompeii and Herculaneum.
 Renting a scooter is popular, as are the ferries that will take you to the islands of Capri and Ischia.
 Taxi services also operate in the area.

 June to August marks the peak summer period, when it’s hot and sunny, and the citrus that the area is famous for is at its ripest.
-But spring, with its mild, warm weather, is good for avoiding the sweltering heat, as well as for enjoying the many blossoming trees.
+But spring, with its mild, warm weather, is a good time to stay in one of the area’s apartments if you want to avoid the sweltering heat, and enjoy the many blossoming trees.
 It also coincides with the town’s flower fairs and food festivals, as well as Pasqua a Sorrento, an entire week of Easter celebrations and processions.
 There are regular musical events throughout the summer, and autumn is best for missing the crowds.
 Winter remains sunny but is susceptible to dramatic thunderstorms.
 December is full of Christmas celebrations, and January to March is when the locals take their own holidays, and much of the town shuts down.

 The pastel-coloured houses that line the fishing harbour will almost certainly make you think of delicious Italian gelato — luckily, you can get some of that here too, at the family-run restaurants that dot this little fishing district at the bottom of Sorrento’s cliffs.
 There’s a small patch of sandy beach, the only one in town, and a number of piers equipped with sunbeds and parasols.